Marketing strategies: some are a total waste of time. Some are too expensive. Some require too much technical know-how.

 That said, respondents said that social media marketing, blogging and organic search (SEO) were the best marketing strategies for getting new clients and they wanted to focus on those marketing techniquess in the coming year.

-Still, they struggle with finding enough time to do marketing–which means finding tools and processes that help automate the process becomes crucial.
+Still, they struggle with finding enough time to do marketing–which means finding marketing automation tools and processes becomes crucial.

 You might also enjoy: